 Another unfair yet real fact is that healthcare practitioners are not properly educated to diagnose a melanoma early in people of colour.
 They also late to diagnose a skin cancer when treating a dark skin tone.

 Skin melanoma can look very different between a dark and light skin.
 It is common to find melanomas on the neck, stomach or back in most people, but dark skin tone like yours can also have melanoma show up on the palms and soles of the feet.

 5.A White Cast Shouldn’t Stop You From Wearing Sunscreen

-Our Sun & Earth Earthy Cocoa shade was created with a dark skin tone in mind.
+Our Sun & Earth Earthy Cocoa shade was created with dark skin tones in mind.
 It is a natural, mineral-based SPF30 coverage with a tinted shield that melts onto your skin.
-And if the colour is still a little too light for your shade, you can easily blend it with a drop of your foundation to make it invisible on your skin.
+To match it shade perfectly to your tone if it is still too light, you can easily blend it with a drop of foundation.

 No matter how dark your skin is, it is important to protect it.
-So make sure to wear sunscreen, check your skin regularly, and even be pushy with your healthcare practitioner if you notice something is off on your skin.
-It is the best way to keep your beautiful complexion safe from the sun.
+By wearing sunscreen daily, checking your skin regularly, and even being pushy with your healthcare practitioner if you notice something is off on your skin, you can keep your beautiful complexion safe from the sun.